JeremyRand/namecoin.org/_posts/2020-10-09-porting-namecoin-in-tor-browser-to-windows.md

 > Attempting to attach streams
 > via TC when "__LeaveStreamsUnattached" is false may cause a race between
-> Tor and the controller, as both attempt to attach streams to circuits.}
+> Tor and the controller, as both attempt to attach streams to circuits.
 >
 > You can try to attachstream to a stream that
 > has already sent a connect or resolve request but hasn't succeeded
 > yet, in which case Tor will detach the stream from its current circuit
-> before proceeding with the new attach request.}
+> before proceeding with the new attach request.

 This certainly explained what had been happening.
 Tor was opening a stream to bootstrap (attaching the stream to a circuit in the process), and (depending on exact timing) StemNS was trying to attach it a 2nd time, which caused the stream to be detached, thus killing the bootstrap.